mlanza/ai-literacy/301/06-feet-on-the-ground.md

 That’s why this isn’t only a question of intelligence.
 It’s a question of motion.

-Some models move one bead, take a single step.
+Some models move a bead, take a single step.

 Some models walk.
 And how far we're willing to let them go is a matter of weighing in on the risks.